Andymann/package-reception/README.md

 # Reception Screen

+My fork adds a global fix to have an empty folder NOT shown as a black bar at the bottom of the screen.
+Furthermore it adds a global parameter 'raw Video' just in case something might be off.

 This package allows you to display images, videos and text next to a text scroller.
 All offered with an easy configuration interface that allows you to schedule your content.